godley0623/cartoon-imageboard/README.md

 ![image](screenshots/mobile_thread.png)

 # AI Translating
 Users can translate all posts on a thread to any language of their choosing, no matter the language of the original post.
-I used the OpenAI API to create a bot that's capable of detecting the language of a post translating it to the desired language, and then it sends the translation data to the frontend
+I used the OpenAI API to create a bot that's capable of detecting the language of a post translating it to the desired language, and then it sends the translation data to the frontend.

+gpt-3.5-turbo is faster but less accurate
+gpt-4 is slower but more accurate

 -Before
 ![image](screenshots/translate_before.png)